deel-ai/xplique/docs/api/attributions/api_attributions.md

     - $W$: the width of the images
     - $C$: the number of channels (works for $C=3$ or $C=1$, other values might not work or need further customization)

+- If inputs are time-series, the expected shape of `inputs` is $(N, T, W)$
+    - $N$: the number of inputs
+    - $T$: the temporal dimension of a single input
+    - $W$: the feature dimension of a single input

 - If inputs are tabular data, the expected shape of `inputs` is $(N, W)$ where:
     - $N$: the number of inputs
     - $W$: the feature dimension of a single input

 !!!tip
-        Please refer to the [table of attributions available](../../../#whats-included) to see which methods might work with Tabular Data.
+    Please refer to the [table of attributions available](../../../#whats-included) to see which methods might work with for the different data types.

-- (Experimental) If inputs are Time Series, the expected shape of `inputs` is $(N, T, W)$
-    - $N$: the number of inputs
-    - $T$: the temporal dimension of a single input
-    - $W$: the feature dimension of a single input

-        !!!warning
-            By default `Lime` & `KernelShap` will treat such inputs as grey images.
-You will need to define a custom `map_to_interpret_space` function when instantiating these methods in order to create a meaningful mapping of Time-Series data into an interpretable space when building such explainers.
-An example of this is provided at the end of the [Lime's documentation](../methods/lime/).

 !!!note
     If your model is not following the same conventions, please refer to the [model not respecting the specification documentation](#models-not-respecting-the-specifications).